This article may contain compensated links. Please read the disclosure for more info.

 Nope, you don't need any software to learn how to play at all!
 So why recommend it?

-You can't learn to play well from using software alone- but as a complement and a resource; it may keep you practicing in times when your self-discipline might be waning...
+You can't learn to play well from using software alone- but as a complement to regular lessons and a resource for self-study, it may keep you practicing in times when your self-discipline might be waning...

 So, let's take a look at my recommendations of little goodie-boxes of piano learning software that can help you have more fun while learning to play the piano!

-A good piano lesson software is one that has an all-in-one approach consisting of lessons, theory etc. It is great if it also interacts and tells you what you did wrong- at least with regards to note reading- and even score you after each try!
-(For this you need to have an electronic keyboard or a digital piano connected via MIDI to a computer.)
+It's great if it also interacts and tells you what you did wrong- at least with regards to note reading- and even score you after each try!

 When you learn to play the piano, and especially if you teach yourself, you need to work on several areas, like music theory, note reading, ear training, etc.